 From zero to go in just a few clicks.
 That is the promise of the LANCOM Management Cloud.
 And this is how to deliver on it.

-The first good piece of news: All LANCOM network components, routers, firewalls, WLAN access points, and switches manufactured since 2015 – and in some cases even long before that – are cloud-compatible.
+The first good piece of news: All LANCOM network components, such as routers and firewalls as well as their virtual variants, WLAN access points and switches manufactured since 2015 – and in some cases even long before that – are cloud-compatible.
 An offering as broad as this is unique worldwide.